2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/001_Introduction.md

 $$ \lim_{x\to a} f(x) = y$$

 In this case it can be read as "y is the limit, for x approaching a, of $f(x)$".
-Limits can be seen as, "the more x gets closer to a, the more $f(x) gets closer to y".
+Limits can be seen as, "the more x gets closer to a, the more $f(x)$ gets closer to y".

 $y$ and $a$ can be any value, including infinity.
 In fact the following statement is true: